LAGRANGE FIRE DEPARTMENT UPDATE |

 The LaGrange Fire Department, organized in 1946, protects a 49.51 square mile area in Penobscot County, Maine.

 Operations are run out of a single station at 5801 Bennoch Road, which consists of an office and an apparatus bay that stages a Pumper/Tanker, a Tanker, a Rescue and a Brush Truck.
 The bay doubles as a training area.
 The current station was built between 1997-1998 under the leadership of Chief Roger Stanley.

-The Christmas Angel Tree Program was a great success this year.
-Thank you to all of the volunteers and to those who sponsored our local children.
+The Christmas Angel Tree Program is an annual program.
+Thank you to all of the volunteers and to those who sponsor our local children.
 Without all of your help, this program would not have been possible.

 Burning Permit Conditions